 4 Gross Hygiene Facts

 If you carry a handbag or manbag (no judgement here!), you probably are a lot more worried about what’s inside the bag than outside.
 Mistake!
 Think about it.
 You put your handbag down on bathroom counters and floors, in public transport and other really dirty surfaces.
 A recent study has found that a woman’s handbag can carry more germs than the average toilet seat.
-So experts recommend that you regularly clean your handbag with antibacterial soap (providing the material allows for it).
+So experts recommend that you regularly clean your handbag with germ protection soap (providing the material allows for it)

 According to the Centres For Disease Control and Prevention (CDC) when we use proper handwashing techniques, we can reduce respiratory illnesses, like colds by 16-21%.
 All the more reason to keep some hand santizer at your desk when the dreaded flu season comes around.